Isetskoye, Sverdlovsk Oblast: Geography

 Isetskoye is located 90 km from Yekaterinburg.
 Maminskoye village administration includes it.

 Through the village flows the Iset river.
 The plot of the Iset River has several rapids and shoals.
 There are several rafting routes to the Revun rapid.
 Rocky ridges are visible in the Eastern part of the village — outcrops of volcanic tuff (Greenstone rocks) Silurian system.

 As the whole Sverdlovsk oblast Isetskoye is located in the time zone of Ekaterinburg.
 The offset from UTC is +5:00.
 Concerning Moscow time the time zone has a constant offset +2 hours and is designated in Russia as MSK+2.

 History

 Temnaya settlement was founded around 1645 on the left side of the Iset river.
 Villagers were engaged in farming, carting and trading grain products.
 In 1702 the village was burnt by Bashkirs.
 Temnaya was rebuilt in several years.
 First church was built in 1845.
 It was named by St. Nicholas.
-The parish school was opened on March 1886.
+The parish school was opened in March 1886.
 During the events of The Russian Revolution of 1905 the filial of the social democratic party was established by villagers.

 The church`s building was made of wood.
 The Perm construction division has approved the final stone draft of the new Church in 1913.
 Construction work was carried out until the Russian Revolution of 1917.
 Funding was stopped.
 The priest of St. Nicholas Church was shot by bolsheviks.
 Later the building of church was burnt and half-destroyed.